diarisdiakite/react-capstone/README.md

 [`Back to top`](#readme-top)

 ## 🙏 <a name="acknowledgments">Acknowledgments</a>
-We would like to thank the Microverse community to inspire and encourage everyday programmers and aspiring programmers.
+We would like to thank the Microverse community for inspiring and encouraging everyday programmers and aspiring programmers.

 [`Back to top`](#readme-top)

 ## ❓ <a name="faq">FAQ (OPTIONAL)</a>
 Here are the most common questions about this project.

-#### `Can we use the application as an organization`
+#### `Can we use the application as an organization?`

 #### `Answer`
 Yes!
 Make sure you give us credit of the application.